Long Plane Trees: Polynomial time algorithms for small diameters

-In \cref{subsec:dpbistar} we show that the longest plane tree of diameter at most $3$ can be computed in polynomial time.
-Such a tree may be relevant in providing an approximation algorithm with a better approximation factor, but its computation is not trivial, even in the case of flat point sets.
+In \cref{subsec:dpbistar} we show that the longest plane tree of diameter at most $3$ can be computed in polynomial time using dynamic programming.
+Our approach bears some resemblance to the polynomial time plane matching algorithm of Aloupis et al.~\cite{aloupis_matching_2010}.
+The main challenge in our case is the efficient implementation of the dynamic program.
+Such a tree may be relevant in providing an approximation algorithm with a better approximation factor.

 In \cref{sec:diam4} we show how to compute in polynomial time a longest plane tree among those of the following form: all the points are connected to three distinguished points on the boundary of the convex hull.
 Again, such a tree may play an important role in designing future approximation algorithms, as intuitively it seems to be better than the three stars considered in our previous approximation algorithm, when there is a point in the far region.